 Test particle motion around a mass-varying primary

-Unexplained perihelion precession of Saturn and other astrometric anomalies in the Solar System
+Unexplained perihelion precession of Saturn and other possible astrometric anomalies in the Solar System

-An anomalous secular precession of the perihelion of Saturn may have been recently determined by analyzing some years of radio-technical data from the Cassini spacecraft with some versions of the EPM and INPOP ephemerides.
-Its possible origin in terms of standard or exotic gravitational physics was investigated [1] obtaining negative answers.
-The possibility that it may be caused by a distant, pointlike object in the remote peripheries of the Solar System was investigated in [2] .
+In 2008, it seemed that an anomalous secular precession of the perihelion of Saturn had been determined by analyzing some years of radio-technical data from the Cassini spacecraft with some versions of the EPM and INPOP ephemerides in use at that time.
+Its possible origin in terms of standard or exotic gravitational physics was investigated in [1, 2] obtaining negative answers.
 Another astrometric anomaly detected in the last decade by analyzing long LLR data records covering about 39 years consists of an anomalous increase of the eccentricity of the orbit of the Moon.
-Possible explanations in terms of standar and non-standard laws of gravitation were examined [3,4].
+Possible explanations in terms of standard and non-standard laws of gravitation were examined [3, 4, 5].
+Some possible explanations for the so-called flyby anomaly, consisting in an unexplained change in the radial velocity experienced by certain spacecraft at some of their Earth flybys, were studied in [6, 7].
+An overview of the possible anomalies of gravitational origin in the Solar System was offered in [8].

-By using the estimated extra-precessions of the perihelia ϖ of the inner planets of the Solar System and simple ring models we constrained the mass of the Kuiper Belt Objects and compared our result with other estimates obtained with different, non-dynamical techniques [1].
-We also investigated the impact of neglecting the Kuiper Belt Objects in some spacecraft-based high-precision tests of post-Newtonian gravity recently proposed [2].
-The perihelia of the inner planets were also used to put dynamical constraints on a hypothetical distant body of planetary/stelalr size (planet X/Nemsis) [3, 4].
-The orbital dynamics of objects in the Oort cloud was studied in the framework of MOND by taking into account the impact of the External FIeld Effect (EFE) [5].
-The possibility that an astronomical object of planetary-stellar mass may come close the Earth in a time span of a few years moving along an unbound, hyperbolic orbit was studied as well [6].
+By using the estimated extra-precessions of the perihelia ϖ of the inner planets of the Solar System and simple ring models we constrained the mass of the Kuiper Belt Objects and compared our result with other estimates obtained with different, non-dynamical techniques [1, 2].
+We also investigated the impact of neglecting the Kuiper Belt Objects in some spacecraft-based high-precision tests of post-Newtonian gravity recently proposed [3].
+The perihelia of the inner planets were also used to put dynamical constraints on a hypothetical distant body of planetary/stellar size [4, 5] which allowed to rule out some scenarios proposed in the literature [6].
+The ranging data of the spacecraft Cassini, which orbited Saturn since 2004 to 2017, were used to study the effect of some hypothetical planetary scenarios (Planet Nine or Telisto and Pianet Eleven or Taraktor) on the Earth-Saturn range [7, 8].
+The ongoing New Horizons mission to the Pluto system could also be used to put tighter constraints on such a putative object [9].
+The orbital dynamics of objects in the Oort cloud was studied in the framework of MOND by taking into account the impact of the External FIeld Effect (EFE) [10].
+The possibility that an astronomical object of planetary-stellar mass may come close the Earth in a time span of a few years moving along an unbound, hyperbolic orbit was studied as well [11].

 Some foundational aspects of Special and General Relativity